apache/shardingsphere/docs/document/content/reference/distsql/syntax/rdl/resource-definition/drop-resource.en.md

 ### Supplement

 - `DROP RESOURCE` will only drop resources in Proxy, the real data source corresponding to the resource will not be dropped
-- Unable to drop resources already used by rules
+- Unable to drop resources already used by rules. `Resources are still in used.` exception when removing resources used by rules
 - When there are only single table rule in the removed resources, and the user confirms that the restrictions of the single table rule can be ignored, the `IGNORE SINGLE TABLES` keyword can be added to remove the resources
 ### Example
 - Drop a resource